-Next, heat 2 tablespoons of the olive oil in the frying pan and, when it's smoking hot, add the potatoes and onions.
-Toss them around in the oil to get a good coating, then turn the heat right down to its lowest setting, add a generous sprinkling of salt and pepper, put a lid on the frying pan and let the onions and potatoes cook gently for 20 minutes, or until tender.
+Heat 2 tablespoons of olive oil in the frying pan and, when it's smoking hot, add the potatoes and onions.
+Toss them around in the oil to get a good coating, then turn the heat right down to its lowest setting, add a generous sprinkling of salt and pepper, put a lid on the frying pan and cook gently for 20 minutes, or until tender.
 Turn them over halfway through and shake the pan from time to time, as they are not supposed to brown very much but just gently stew in the oil.

 Every now and then draw the edge in gently with a palette knife, as this will give it a lovely rounded edge.
 When there is virtually no liquid egg left on the surface of the omelette, turn it over to cook the other side.
 To do this, place a flat lid or plate over the pan, carefully invert both so that the omelette is on the lid or plate.
 Put the pan back on the heat and use the palette knife to gently ease the omelette back in.
 Give it about 2 minutes more, then turn the heat off and leave it for a further 5 minutes to settle.
 It should then be cooked through but still moist in the centre.
 Serve hot or cold, cut in wedges, with a salad and a glass of Rioja – it's brilliant.